gopheracademy/gopheracademy-web/content/advent-2017/seekable-http.md

 are hard on the server, and terrible for our throughput, since each one entails many round-trips to the server.

-The solution, of course, it caching.
+The solution, of course, is caching.
 Instead of reading just the first 512 bytes that the TAR reader asks for, I read 10 times that many, so that the next several reads will be serviced directly from cache.
 If there is a read that is outside of the cache, we assume that the other